 I loved the first section.
 It is just plain common sense that as the cliché goes is not so common.
 It talks about accepting that you are a woman and hence inherently different than men.
-There are certain things in life that you will have to cater to, no matter what and the best solution is to accept it and I possible enjoy it.
-Author has got a humor laden conversational style where she gives examples from her work life – some of which may be fictional but nonetheless make the point.
-I loved her description of how and why women around the time they are 40 start wearing small clothes suddenly and how it does not suit them, as they are never comfortable and are always trying to look less than their age.
-I have always said, if you try to enjoy your 40 as 30, when will you enjoy 40 and every age has its own beauty, you only need to know how to enjoy it.
-May be I found a lot of resonance with Apurva in this section based on my experience of corporate world.
+There are certain things in life that you will have to cater to, no matter what.
+And the best solution is to accept it and possibly enjoy it.
+Author has got a humor-laden conversational style where she gives examples from her work life.
+Some of which may be fictional but nonetheless make the point.
+I loved her description of how and why women around the time they are 40 start wearing small clothes suddenly.
+And how it does not suit them.
+As they are never comfortable and are always trying to look less than their age.

-What I liked about this easy to read and easy to relate book is the fact that author is always putting the torch inwards and trying to find a solution inside one’s own self.
-Everything and everyone else is environment that you can so something about to a varying degree.
-This does not mean giving up your dreams or letting go of your ambitions, it only means understand the environment well and change your response or management style accordingly.
-There are a lot of practical tip along with scenarios where they have been used or can be used and the keyword here is practical.
+What I liked about this easy to read and easy to relate book is the fact that author is always putting the torch inwards.
+And trying to find a solution inside one’s own self.
+Everything and everyone else is an environment that you can do something about to a varying degree.
+This does not mean giving up your dreams or letting go of your ambitions.
+It only means understand the environment well and change your response or management style accordingly.
+There are a lot of practical tips along with scenarios where they have been used or can be used.
+The keyword here is practical.

-If you are a woman with dream to be a CXO someday, you would definitely pick up something from Aprurva’s experience.
+If you are a woman with a dream to be a CXO someday, you would definitely pick up something from Apurva’s experience.
 Men, you would probably understand women around you at home and at work a bit better.

 Lady You’re Not a Man is a light, fun, practical read.

 You may buy this book – Lady You’re Not a Man!
 The Adventures of a Woman at Work by Apurva Purohit at Amazon.